2017 Houston Astros season: MLB All-Star Game

+July: Post-All Star break

 On July 18, Correa sustained a torn ligament in the left thumb, and the Astros placed him on the DL.

 Rookie third baseman Colin Moran sustained fractures of the facial bones during a game versus the Baltimore Orioles on July 22.
 The injury occurred as he fouled off a pitch, and the batted ball struck him directly in the face.
 He underwent surgery to repair the fractures on July 31.

+George Springer was placed on the diabled list (DL) on July 28 due to left quadriceps discomfort.

 On July 30, 2017, former Astros first baseman Jeff Bagwell was inducted into the Baseball Hall of Fame in Cooperstown, New York.

-In July, Altuve batted .485 for the fifth-highest average in one month since 1961.
+In July, Jose Altuve batted .485 for the fifth-highest average in one month since 1961.
 Over 23 games, he accumulated 48 hits, 10 doubles, one triple, four home runs, 21 RBI and 1.251 OPS.
 He carried a 19-game hitting streak from July 2–23.
 He also recorded five consecutive multi-hit games during the week of July 3–9, becoming the ninth player in MLB history to do so.
 His average set the Astros record for one calendar month—surpassing Richard Hidalgo's .476 average in September of 2000—and he won his second AL Player of the Month Award.
 Yuli Gurriel won the AL Rookie of the Month Award in July, and he led all AL rookies with .565 slugging percentage, .899 OPS, 28 hits, nine doubles, and 20 RBI.
 The nine doubles tied Lance Berkman's club record for rookies in a single month.
+Additionally, Altuve received the monthly Hickok Belt prize for July, succeeding Kevin Durant of the NBA's Golden State Warriors, the winner for June.
+It was the first of the two monthly iterations Altuve would receive in 2017.

 August

+Carlos Beltrán, who served primarily as the designated hitter for Houston this season, made his final career appearance on defense on August 5.
+He played left field for the first nine innings of 10-inning loss to the Toronto Blue Jays.